By Martin D’Souza | Opening Doorz Editorial | October 23, 2017

 Anupam Kher’s diaries…

 You can’t be in movies for over 150 years and then produce a movie like Ranchi Diaries.
 It was an exercise in futility, a project that should not have been released: so what if it had been shot?

 One look at the finished product and even the boy who sounds the clapper for a scene would have told you [if he was asked] that this is best left in the cans.

-But no, Anupam Kher the producer ensured that it was not only released but it also had a good share of shows at various multiplexes all over on October 06.
-Two other lesser known movies that released the same week did not have the luxury of multiple shows.
-In fact, Tu Hai Mera Sunday, had no shows at IMAX, Wadala: just a lone show somewhere in the suburbs at an odd time.
+But no, Anupam Kher the producer ensured that it was not only released but also had a good share of shows at various multiplexes all over on October 06.
+Two other lesser-known movies that were released the same week did not have the luxury of multiple shows.
+In fact, Tu Hai Mera Sunday had no shows at IMAX, Wadala: just one show somewhere in the suburbs at an odd time.
 Call for Fun, the other movie with a lesser-known cast by Janak Toprani had just one!

 I decided to watch Ranchi Diaries, obviously because of the name and Jimmy Sheirgill and Satish Kaushik but had to run away from the theatre at the interval.

 Everyone was doing something on the screen with no one knowing what the other was doing.
 Such was the state of the movie!
 What a waste of Jimmy Sheirgill.
 What a waste of Satish Kaushik.
 What a waste of Anupam Kher.

 What a waste of money and time… mine!

 Neil could be that X-factor!